If You Want A Better Life For You And Your Family . . .

 For most clients who come to our Hemet immigration attorney office – whether they’re from La Quinta or Palm Springs, Beaumont or Murrieta, San Jacinto or Temecula, Idyllwild or Menifee, or any other nearby community – the main reasons are:

-- (1) they entered the U.S., often through the mountains, without permission
+- They entered the U.S., often through the mountains, without permission

-- (2) they arrived as a student or visitor but did not return to their home country
+- They arrived as a student or visitor but did not return to their home country

-- (3) they were picked up for a criminal infraction
+- They were arrested for a criminal infraction

 When it comes to immigration deportation defense, there are different rules for immigrants with green cards and those who do not have legal authorization to live here.